FMM Conference 2023: Inflation, Distributional Conflict and just Transition

 Submissions on the general subjects of the FMM, macroeconomics and macroeconomic policy analysis and modelling, are encouraged as well.
 Women are strongly encouraged to apply.
 We particularly welcome submissions for graduate student sessions.
 Those who have already presented a paper at a student session in previous FMM conferences should submit to the regular sessions to improve chances for newcomers.
 There will also be a day of introductory lectures for graduate students prior to the opening panel on 19 October.
 Hotel costs will be covered for graduate student presenters (max. four nights).
 A limited number of travel stipends for graduate student presenters will be sponsored by INET’s Young Scholar Initiative (YSI) based on a motivation-for-funding statement.
 Details will be announced in decision letters by mid-August.

 Submissions – an extended abstract of max.
 400 words, clearly outlining the research question, method and results – are to be made electronically via this web application.
-The deadline is 31 May 2023.
+The extended deadline is 15 June 2023.
 Decisions will be made by mid-July and will be based on clarity, relevance and originality of the abstracts.

 Registration details for the conference and the introductory lectures will be available via this conference web page.